gwdg/chat-ai/README.md

 To connect the front to the back service, a route such as `/chat-ai-backend` must be created to its port number, or alternatively, the paths can be changed in the aforementioned source files.
 The route specified in `ModelList.jsx` must return a OpenAI-style JSON response containing the model ids and names, which will be displayed in the dropdown menu in the interface.

 ## Acknowledgements
-We thank Priyeshkumar Chikhaliya <p.chikhaliya@stud.uni-goettingen.de> for the design and implementation of the web interface and all colleagues and partners involved in this project.
+We thank Priyeshkumar Chikhaliya <p.chikhaliya@stud.uni-goettingen.de> for the design and implementation of the web interface.

+We thank all colleagues and partners involved in this project.

 ## Citation